True Or False Patches Add Functionality To Code

 • Performance Optimizations: These focus on improving the speed, efficiency, and resource utilization of the software.
 They can reduce memory consumption, shorten loading times, or improve responsiveness.

-• Compatibility Updates: These ensure that the software remains compatible with new operating systems, hardware, or other software dependencies.
+• Compatibility Updates: These see to it that the software remains compatible with new operating systems, hardware, or other software dependencies.

 Adding Functionality: A Closer Look